Earthquakes on May 5, 2026

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.2 seismic event took place 5 km ENE of Cherëmukhovo, Russia on May 5, 2026 at 21:37 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 60.358°N, 60.083°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.2 earthquake was recorded 5 km ENE of Cherëmukhovo, Russia on May 5, 2026 at 21:37 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 60.358°, 60.083°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05